 The purpose of the plan was to provide an opportunity for employees, directors and consultants of Coelacanth to acquire a proprietary interest, or otherwise increase their proprietary interest, in Coelacanth as an incentive to continue their employment or service.
 Both incentive and nonstatutory options are outstanding under the plan.

 Most outstanding options vest over time and expire ten years from the date of grant.
 The exercise price of options awarded under the plan was determined by the plan administrator at the time of grant.
 In general, incentive stock options have an exercise price of 100% or more of the fair market value of Coelacanth common stock on the date of grant and nonstatutory stock options have an exercise price as low as 85% of fair market value on the date of grant.

-As of December 31, 2002, an aggregate of 123,000 shares of common stock had been reserved for issuance, options to purchase 90,000 shares of common stock were outstanding, options to purchase 10,000 shares of common stock had been cancelled and 23,000 shares of common stock had been issued upon the exercise of stock options issued under the Coelacanth Plan.
+As of December 31, 2003, an aggregate of 122,649 shares of common stock had been reserved for issuance, options to purchase 89,012 shares of common stock were outstanding, options to purchase 10,689 shares of common stock had been cancelled and 22,948 shares of common stock had been issued upon the exercise of stock options issued under the Coelacanth Plan.

-Stock-based Compensation: SFAS 123, "Accounting for Stock-Based Compensation," allows companies to adopt one of two methods for accounting for stock options.
+Stock-Based Compensation: SFAS No. 123, "Accounting for Stock-Based Compensation," allows companies to adopt one of two methods for accounting for stock options.
 Lexicon has elected the method that requires disclosure only of stock-based compensation.
 Because of this election, the Company is required to account for its employee stock-based compensation plans under APB Opinion No. 25 and its related interpretations.
 Accordingly, deferred compensation is recorded for stock-based compensation grants based on the excess of the estimated fair value of the common stock on the measurement date over the exercise price.
 The deferred compensation is amortized over the vesting period of each unit of stock-based compensation grant, generally four years.
 If the exercise price of the stock-based compensation grants is equal to the estimated fair value of the Company's stock on the date of grant, no compensation expense is recorded.

-During the year ended December 31, 2000, Lexicon recorded \$54.1 million in aggregate deferred compensation relating to options issued to employees and non-employee directors.
-During the years ended December 31, 2002, 2001 and 2000, the Company recognized \$10.3 million, \$10.7 million and \$20.0 million, respectively, in compensation expense relating to these options.
-Additionally, during the years ended December 31, 2002 and 2001, the Company reversed approximately \$612,000 and \$1.4 million, respectively, of deferred compensation and additional paid-in capital for unamortized deferred compensation related to the forfeiture of nonvested options by terminated employees.
+During the year ended December 31, 2000, Lexicon recorded \$54.1 million in aggregate deferred compensation relating to options issued to employees and non-employee directors prior to our initial public offering.
+During the years ended December 31, 2003, 2002 and 2001, the Company recognized \$10.1 million, \$10.3 million and \$10.7 million, respectively, in compensation expense relating to these options.
+Additionally, during the years ended December 31, 2003 and 2002, the Company reversed approximately \$79,000 and \$612,000, respectively, of deferred compensation and additional paid-in capital for unamortized deferred compensation related to the forfeiture of nonvested options by terminated employees.
 Total amortization expense was revised to the extent amortization had previously been recorded for nonvested options.

-The pro forma information regarding net loss required by SFAS 123 has been included in Note 2.
-The information has been determined as if Lexicon had accounted for its employee stock options under the fair-value method as defined by SFAS 123.
+The pro forma information regarding net loss required by SFAS No. 123 has been included in Note 2.
+The information has been determined as if Lexicon had accounted for its employee stock options under the fair-value method as defined by SFAS No. 123.
 For purposes of pro forma disclosures, the estimated fair value of the options is amortized to expense over the vesting period of the options using the straight-line method.
-The fair value of these options was estimated at the date of grant using the Black-Scholes method and the following weighted-average assumptions for 2002, 2001 and 2000:
+The fair value of these options was estimated at the date of grant using the Black-Scholes method and the following weighted-average assumptions for 2003, 2002 and 2001:

-- volatility factors ranging from 109% to 67%;
+- volatility factors of 92%, 100% and 109%, respectively;

-- risk-free interest rates of 4.64%, 5.03% and 5.13%, respectively;
+- risk-free interest rates of 3.40%, 4.64%, and 5.03%, respectively;

 - expected option lives of seven years;

 - three percent expected turnover; and

 - no dividends.